 - ½ cup oil

 - 1 egg

-- 4 ounces dark chocolate (, chopped into chunks)
+- 4 oz dark chocolate (chopped into chunks)

-- Preheat the oven to 350 degrees.
-Line a 9x13 inch baking dish with foil or parchment paper and grease.
+- Preheat the oven to 350°F. Line a 9×13 inch baking dish with foil or parchment paper and grease.

-- Oatmeal Cookie - In a large mixing bowl or bowl of a stand mixer, add the oatmeal, flour, brown sugar, baking soda, salt, oil, egg and vanilla and beat until combined and the dough holds together (the dough will seem oily, this is good, if not add a tablespoon more of oil).
-Fold in about 1/2 cup of the chocolate chunks.
+- To make the oatmeal cookie batter add oatmeal, flour, brown sugar, baking soda, salt, oil, egg, and vanilla to bowl of stand mixer.
+Beat until combined and it holds together.TIP: the dough will seem oily, this is good, if not add a tbsp more of oil.